Castle Craig is open and we continue to offer our much needed residential addiction treatment for patients during the Coronavirus pandemic.

 - and applying social distancing measures in accordance with guidance and the avoidance of non-essential close contact.

-All staff at Castle Craig are required to wear masks when in each others offices and when among the patient community.
-Therapists hold sessions while wearing a mask or with a perspex screen to divide the room and prevent droplet spread.
-Communication between staff in different departments is kept to a minimum and many staff who can work effectively from home still do.
+All staff at Castle Craig are required to wear masks when in each other’s offices and when among the patient community.
+Some therapists may hold sessions while wearing a mask or with a perspex screen to divide the room and prevent droplet spread.
+Direct contact between staff in different departments is kept to a minimum and many staff who can work effectively from home still do.

-We provide staff with a packed take-away lunch in place of a hot meal we used to provide in the dining room.
-Social distancing is actively monitored and all key rooms throughout the hospital have been assessed for maximum numbers of people.
+We provide staff with a packed takeaway lunch in place of a hot meal we used to provide in the dining room.

 Online Meetings and Programmes – Castle Craig Online